gabrieleteotino/bluish-capsule/content/post/2018-03-20-netcore-marten-and-postgres-part-1.md

 }
 ```

-Running the application this program will create a table and some functions for the *User* class, add a row a load it back.
+Running the application this program will create a table and some functions for the *User* class, add a row and load it back.
 ```shell
 dotnet run
 ```